Fact: A clean bathroom looks bigger, more inviting and is of course much more hygienic.

 3. Wall mount as much as you can

 "Cleaning the bathroom floor is so much faster and easier if there nothing is sitting on it.
-Clearly mop under vanity units and toilets with ease, reduce your cleaning time and give your bathroom a modern minimalist look".
+Clearly mop under vanities and toilets or bidets with ease, reduce your cleaning time and give your bathroom a modern minimalist look".

 "Wall mounted tapware also will cut down on your cleaning time as soap scum will never build up at the base, all you’ll have to do is give it a quick wipe down".